 Some of the common names include tomate de arbol (Spanish), tomate de arvore (Brazil, Portuguese), and tree tomato (English).
-Scientific name: Solanum betaceum (Cyphomnadra betecea).
+Scientific name: Solanum betaceum (Cyphomandra betacea).

 Tamarillo is a shrub or small size tree reaching about 5-15 feet in height with hairy stems and branches.
 Its evergreen leaves are broader than in tomato.
-Well grown plant bears small fleshy pale-pink attractive flowers in the first year of plantation.
-However, fruiting is discouraged until the plant reaches second or third year.
+A well-grown plant bears small fleshy pale-pink attractive flowers in the first year of plantation.
+However, fruiting generally discouraged until it reaches the second or third year.

-Tamarillos are one of the very low calorie fruits.
-100 g of fresh fruit contain just 31 calories.
+Tamarillos are one of the very low-calorie fruits.
+100 g of fresh fruit contains just 31 calories.
 They contain slightly more calories, fat, and protein than tomatoes.
 (100 g tomato has 18 calories).
-Nevertheless, they have good amounts of health benefiting plant nutrients such as dietary fiber (3.3 mg or 9% of RDA), minerals, anti-oxidants, and vitamins.
+Nevertheless, they have good amounts of health-benefiting plant nutrients such as dietary fiber (3.3 mg or 9% of RDA), minerals, antioxidants, and vitamins.

-The ORAC value (antioxidant strength) of 100 g fresh tamarillos is 1659 TE (Trolex equivalents).
-Their antioxidant value largely derived from poly-phenolic, flavonol and anthocyanidin compounds.
+The ORAC value (antioxidant strength) of 100 g fresh tamarillos is 1659 TE (Trolox equivalents).
+Their antioxidant value primarily derived from poly-phenolic, flavonol, and anthocyanidin compounds.
 Some of these phytochemicals include chlorogenic acid, kaempferol, and anthocyanin pigments such as cyanidin glycosides, especially concentrated in their skin.
-Scientific studies suggest that chlorogenic acid help lower blood sugar levels in type-II diabetes mellitus.
+Scientific studies suggest that Chlorogenic acid helps to decrease blood sugar levels in type-II diabetes mellitus.

-Yellow and gold variety tamarillo contains more vitamin A and carotenes than red varieties.
-However, red variety has more anthocyanin pigments.
-In addition, yellow tamarillos are a good source of carotenes, and xanthins.
-These compounds possess antioxidant properties and, together with vitamin A, are essential for good visual health.
-Further, vitamin A is also required for maintaining healthy mucusa and skin.
-Consumption of natural vegetables and fruits rich in flavonoids help protect from lung and oral cavity cancers.
+Yellow and gold variety tamarillo contains more vitamin-A and carotenes than red varieties.
+However, the red variety has more anthocyanin pigments.
+In addition, yellow tamarillos are an excellent source of carotenes and xanthins.
+These compounds possess antioxidant properties and, together with vitamin-A, are essential for good visual health.
+Further, vitamin-A is also required for maintaining the integrity of mucosa and skin.
+Consumption of natural vegetables and fruits rich in flavonoids helps protect from lung and oral cavity cancers.

-Tree tomato is an average source of B-complex vitamins such as thiamin, riboflavin, and pyridoxine (vitamin B-6).
-Together, these vitamins help as co-factors for enzymes in metabolism as well as in various synthetic functions inside the body.
+Tree tomato is a modest source of B-complex vitamins such as thiamin, riboflavin, and pyridoxine (vitamin B-6).
+Together, these vitamins help as cofactors for enzymes in metabolism as well as in various synthetic functions inside the body.

-They are indeed very good source of electrolyte, potassium.
+They are indeed a very good source of electrolyte, potassium.
 100 g fresh fruit has 321 mg or 7% of this mineral.
-Potassium is an important component of cell and body fluids helps controlling heart rate and blood pressure; thus, counters the bad influences of sodium.
-In addition, the fruit contains a small amount of minerals such as copper, manganese, magnesium, phosphorus, zinc and iron.
+Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure, thus counters the bad influences of sodium.
+Also, the fruit contains a few minerals such as copper, manganese, magnesium, phosphorus, zinc, and iron.

 |Tamarillo fruit sections.|

 Tamarillo season begins in New Zealand from May until October.
-Choose well-developed, bright, uniform colored, ripe and ready to eat fruits.
-Tamarillos available in several attractive colors of orange, golden-yellow, deep red, maroon, etc. Look for healthy stalk.
-Avoid small, shriveled, damaged and bruised fruits.
+Choose well-developed, bright, uniform colored, ripe, and ready to eat fruits.
+Tamarillos are available in several attractive colors of orange, golden yellow, deep red, maroon, etc. Look for the healthy stalk.
+Avoid small, shriveled, damaged, and bruised fruits.

 At home, ripe fruits may stay well for up to 5-7 days and inside the refrigerator for up to 10 days.

-Raw ripe fruits can be eaten with peel.
+Raw, ripe fruits can be eaten with the peel.
 However, its skin is bitter in taste (largely because of cyanidin anthocyanin pigments), and many may want to avoid eating it.

-Its skin may be peeled and discarded in the similar fashion as in tomatoes.
-Rinse the fruit in hot-water for 2-3 minutes and cool it immediately by immersing in cold water.
+Its skin may be peeled and discarded in a similar fashion as in tomatoes.
+Rinse the fruit in hot water for 2-3 minutes and cool it immediately by immersing it in cold water.
 Then using a knife, make a small nick on the surface and gently peel using fingers.